 Curators: Laura Mays and Deirdre Visser

 All over the country and in all kinds of genres, women are making fantastic work in wood.
 Understanding that the field has historically been dominated by males, this exhibition intends to showcase some of these women, to show the breadth of the current field of woodworking, and how these makers are both expanding the edges of the field and holding down the center.
-We are seeking a diversity of objects, made with a diversity of intentions, from small-batch products to one-off works, representing a range of technical approaches and scales.
+The exhibition will present a diversity of objects, made with a diversity of intentions—from small-batch products to one-off works, representing a range of technical approaches and scales.

 Laura Mays and Deirdre Visser (co-authors of the associated book, exhibition curators)

-Jennifer-Navva Milliken (Artistic Director, Center for Art in Wood)
+Jennifer-Navva Milliken (Artistic Director, The Center for Art in Wood)